 Post-Pandemic Tools for Teachers and Administrators

-An online training for front line educators and administrators.
+An online conference for front line educators and administrators.

-If you’re in the trenches every day, this workshop is for you!
+If you’re in the trenches every day, then this is for you!

 - Shock To The System: Or How To Thrive In The Post-Pandemic School Straight talk from Texas’s own nationally recognized school efficiency expert, Sean Cain.
 This practical discussion will focus on the key instructional systems that must be rebuilt to aggressively combat COVID-19 performance gaps that will affect every student.
 Don’t limp back to the status quo.
 Instead leverage this once in a lifetime event to sprint forward!

 - Having Authentic Conversations 2020 and 2021 have proven to be very stressful times especially for Teachers.
 These circumstances have proved to cause high levels of anxiety and communication issues.
-This session will teach new ways of communicating even in stressful times.
+This session with Cathi Neil will teach new ways of communicating even in stressful times.

 Founder & CEO of Changing Course Foundation